italux/neoke/CONTRIBUTING.md

 Please only create issues for bug reports or feature requests.
 Issues discussing any other topics may be closed by the project's maintainers without further explanation.

-Do not create issues about bumping dependencies unless a bug has been identified and you can demonstrate that it effects this library.
+Do not create issues about bumping dependencies unless a bug has been identified and you can demonstrate that it affects this library.

 ### Help us to help you

-Remember that we’re here to help, but not to make guesses about what you need help with:
+Remember that we're here to help, but not to make guesses about what you need help with:

 - Whatever bug or issue you're experiencing, assume that it will not be as obvious to the maintainers as it is to you.
 - Spell it out completely.
 Keep in mind that maintainers need to think about _all potential use cases_ of a library.
 It's important that you explain how you're using a library so that maintainers can make that connection and solve the issue.